 Ask permission.
 You (or someone on your behalf) could ask the publisher for permission to use your work in a particular way.

 There are several tools authors can use to determine a publisher's rights policy for authors.
-These resources may be used at different points in the publication process.

 Copyright Transfer Agreement.
 The publisher's agreement itself that you sign is probably the most accurate reflection of what rights you have for that article.
 After you sign an agreement, it is a good idea to store the file somewhere/by some method that lets you access it even years later.